objectliteral/multivents/README.md

-# multivents
+# *multivents*

-multivents is a small library that allows you to create message channels, send messages over those channels and subscribe to messages.
+*multivents* is a small library that allows you to create message channels, send messages over those channels and subscribe to messages.

 ## Quick Start

-If you want to get started quickly, here is a basic example of how to use multivents:
+If you want to get started quickly, here is a basic example of how to use *multivents*:

 ```javascript
 var channel = new Events();